twisted/klein/docs/examples/extendandcompose.rst

             result = {'access': 'denied'}

-The downside would be the fact that all the endpoints would need to use the same syntax, making it tedious to write.
+The downside would be the fact that all the endpoints would need to reuse the same syntax, making it tedious and error prone to write.
 A solution would be to extend the functionality of the ``Klein`` object and separate out the reusable bits.

 .. literalinclude:: codeexamples/extendandcompose.py
     :lines: 1-38

-Instead of subclassing ``klein.Klein`` this example chose to "extend" its functionality by using decorators.
+Instead of subclassing ``klein.Klein`` this example demonstrates how to "extend" functionality by using decorators/middlewares.
-Most of the logic is in the ``route`` method, which applies authentication logic (via the ``authenticate`` decorator) and converts responses to proper JSON (via the ``jsonMiddleware`` decorator).
+Most of the logic is in the ``route`` method, which applies authentication logic (via the ``authenticate`` decorator) and converts responses to proper JSON (via the ``jsonify`` decorator).
-Now that the reusable JSON API parts have been encapsulated in a class, the technique from the :ref:`example-nonglobalstate` can be combined to compose the main part of the application.
+Now that the reusable JSON API parts have been encapsulated in a class, the technique from the :ref:`example-nonglobalstate` can be combined to compose the main application.

 .. literalinclude:: codeexamples/extendandcompose.py
     :lines: 40-63